 Video & Sound Editing

-All rooms are now available 24 hours per day, 7 days per week with the exception of our sound recording studio VS 11, which is open 10:00-17:30 Monday through Friday.
-All students with a CDA account may book and use the rooms.
+All rooms are now available 24 hours per day, 7 days per week with the exception of our sound recording studio VS 11 and our sound mixing room VS 10.
+The recording room is open from 10 AM to 6 PM Monday to Friday.
+The mixing room is open from 6 PM to 10 AM Monday to Friday and 24 hours on Saturday and Sunday.

 In order to reserve one of our editing rooms, please click on the “Reserve a room here” link to be directed to the calendar view of our room bookings.
 In the top right corner of the calendar page you will find buttons to access the Patron Portal tutorial and the Patron Portal login.
 It is highly recommended that you watch the Patron Portal tutorial video prior to booking for the first time.